 Career-Technical Education Assessment System

-Secondary career-technical education (CTE) programs have required career field pathway end-of-course tests.
+Secondary Career-Technical Education programs require career field pathway end-of-course tests.
 A few pathway programs are awaiting development of end-of-course tests and are therefore using tests based on individual modules.
-All tests are administered electronically through a web-based application.
-Paper tests are no longer an option.
-All CTE tests are developed and administered by The Ohio State University, CETE through a proprietary system called WebXam©.
+All career-technical education tests are developed and administered by The Ohio State University, Center on Education and Training for Employment through a proprietary system called WebXam

 The use of pretests is recognized by the Ohio Department of Education as a method to help document student gain along with the observations and measurements conducted directly by the instructor and other local district staff.
 Note that only course-based pathways will have pretests, and that implementation will occur over several years as the test development process follows revision of Career Field Technical Content Standards and creation of course outlines.

 Industry-recognized credentials may substitute course-level WebXam assessments where permitted.
 When a student is reported as having earned an aligned industry credential (test score of “P”), the industry credential will count as part of the calculation of a student’s pathway technical assessment.
 The average proficient score of the course-level WebXam assessment that the industry credential is replacing will be the test score used for the industry credential.
 For a full list of industry-recognized credentials that may be used in lieu of WebXams, please reference the CTE Program and Assessment Matrix.
 Please note, districts should report all industry-recognized credential attempts, regardless of score.